 Frequently inspect your computer and its components for damage or wear or signs of danger.
 If you have any question about the condition of a component, do not use the product.
-Contact the IBM Support Center or the product manufacturer for instructions on how to inspect the product and have it repaired, if necessary.
+Contact the Customer Support Center or the product manufacturer for instructions on how to inspect the product and have it repaired, if necessary.

-In the unlikely event that you notice any of the conditions listed below, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the IBM Support Center for further guidance.
+In the unlikely event that you notice any of the conditions listed below, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the Customer Support Center for further guidance.
+See "Information resources" on page xiii.